vanillaSlice/Strimko/README.md

     ```

 ## Technology Used
-For those of you that are interested, the technology used in this projects includes:
+For those of you that are interested, the technology used in this project includes:

 * Java 8
 * JavaFX (for the GUI)